zora-wuw/features/README.md

 * IP : MongoDB IP
 * MongoDB-Port
 * Contain-String : filter the collection by the contained string in the name.

 Outputs:
 * CSV files

+### f0006: Aggregate all grouped csv into one csv
+Aggregate every two csv files into one csv file at each time, after f0003 is completed

+Inputs:
+* Input-Folder : read all files from this path
+* Output-Folder : write output files into this path

+Outputs:
+* CSV files